hamk-automation/grafana-organisations-panel/README.md

-# Oragnisations Panel Plugin for Grafana
+# Organisations Panel Plugin for Grafana
 This is a panel plugin for [Grafana](http://grafana.org/).
 It shows all organizations that user belongs to as navigable links.

 To understand what is a plugin, read the [Grafana's documentation about plugins](http://docs.grafana.org/plugins/development/).